hackerhero0x01/analytics-accelerator-s3/README.md

 ### Using with Spark (with Iceberg)

 When your data in S3 is organised in Iceberg open table format, data will be retrieved using [Iceberg S3FileIO](https://github.com/apache/iceberg) client instead of [Hadoop S3A](https://github.com/apache/hadoop) client.
 Analytics Accelerator Library for Amazon S3 is currently being integrated into [Iceberg S3FileIO](https://github.com/apache/iceberg) client.
-To enable it in the Spark engine set the following Spark property.
+To enable it in the Spark engine, set the following Spark property.

 ```
 <property>